What is an interest-only HELOC and how does it work?

 Key takeaways

-The HELOC has a revolving balance, like a credit card; but unlike a credit card, it doesn’t exist indefinitely – it has a set timespan, like a regular loan.
-“Interest-only HELOC” is essentially a phrase that refers to the line of credit during its first several years.
-This phase is called the draw period — you’re free to take funds from the line of credit and simply make interest-only payments in return.
+A home equity line of credit (HELOC) has a revolving balance, like a credit card.
+But unlike a credit card, it doesn’t exist indefinitely — it has a set term, like a regular loan.
+“Interest-only HELOC” refers to the line of credit available to borrowers during the first several years of borrowing.
+During this phase, called the draw period, you’re free to draw funds from the line of credit and make interest-only payments.
 The draw period is normally five, 10 or 15 years, with 10 being the most common.

 How does an interest-only HELOC work?